-A Bachelor of Science in Electrical Engineering is a professional degree program that prepares students for careers in electrical engineering.
+A Bachelor of Science in Electrical Engineering is a professional degree program that prepares students for careers in a variety of industries.
 The degree provides students with the necessary technical and managerial skills to enter the workforce in the design application, installation, manufacturing, operation and maintenance of electrical systems.
-Students gain hands-on experience throughout the program and learn the foundational electronics, mathematics, physics, chemistry, control systems and computing necessary to solve real-world problems in an ethical and socially-responsible manner.
+Students gain hands-on experience throughout the program and learn the foundational electronics, mathematics, physics, communications control systems and computing necessary to solve real-world problems in an ethical and socially-responsible manner.
 Students will learn the skills necessary to build, manufacture, operate, maintain and improve complex electrical systems.
 Graduates will have strong communication skills and are capable of communicating with a range of audiences, as well the ability to work as a productive member of an interdisciplinary team.

 Learn more about the Webb School of Engineering.